 About my research work

 I am a computational biologist, working on deciphering complex biological systems through formal analysis of qualitative dynamical models.
 I obtained my PhD at Aix-Marseille University in 2009.
-I am currently postdoctoral researcher in the Lifeware team at INRIA Saclay - Île-de-France.
+I currently hold a starting research position (Inria SRP, a type of associate researcher) in the Lifeware team at Inria Saclay - Île-de-France.